-The problem is that users tend to get frustrated and angry if they have to wait- some never return to the same app.
-79% of shoppers who are dissatisfied with performance are less likely to buy from the site again.
+The problem is that users tend to get frustrated and angry if they have to wait- some never return to the same app.who are dissatisfied with performance are less likely to buy from the site again.

 Why an app might be slow

 Technology has made life quite easy.
 Owning a smartphone is now a necessity rather than a luxury, especially when you can complete multiple tasks on the go.
 However, there’s nothing more annoying than having to deal with an unresponsive or slow app when you’re short on time.
 As many users are saying, “Slow is the new down.”

 Some issues that can make an app slow are:

 - The app needs an update or is not supportive.
 The software continually evolves, upgrades, fixes bugs and adds new capabilities to improve performance.
 Updated versions are quicker in responding to users and more effective at increasing user engagement.

 - Server speed is sluggish.
 An app server is where apps can run.
 It connects the end user and the back-end, responding to any queries and serving up web pages.
 Choose a server with adequate RAM and ample storage that can adapt to fluctuating traffic and volumes.

 - Clicking on spam links or malicious ads while browsing can end with subscriptions to unwanted services.
 Some companies provide services to help overcome this problem.
 For example, AirG spam blockers protect user data from becoming available to the public.

 - The app is overcrowded with data.
 Compressing data reduces file sizes to a great extent, making transferring much easier and faster.
 Standards are JPEG and PNG for photos, MP3 for music and MPEG4 for videos